Neohydatothrips samayunkur female

 This introduced, strikingly bicolored pest of Marigold plants is similar to N. burungae and N. variabilis in having microtrichia across the median area of the abdominal sternites.
-It difers from variabilis in having brown markings on the hind tibiae, and in tergites IX–X being as dark brown as VII–VIII.
+It differs from variabilis in having brown markings on the hind tibiae, and in tergites IX–X being as dark brown as VII–VIII.
 Unfortunately, samayunkur was misidentified by Mound & Marullo (1996) as a species known only from Mexico, Neohydatothrips pseudoannulipes Johansen, this error being recognized subsequently by Nakahara (1999).
-The genus Neohydatothrips is found in many parts of the world and almost 100 species are included.
-Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined.
+The genus Neohydatothrips is found in many parts of the world and almost 120 species are listed.
+Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and 41 species from the Neotropics (Lima & Mound, 2016).
+Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined.

 Neohydatothrips samayunkur (Kudo)